Dunblane Masacre Crisis Management Case Study

-On a dreary March day, a crazed gunman entered Dunblane Primary School in Scotland and killed 16 children and one teacher before committing suicide.
+On a dreary March day in 1996, a crazed gunman entered Dunblane Primary School in Scotland and killed 16 children and one teacher before committing suicide.

-Within hours of the shooting, the world's press and media descended on the tiny Scottish town to report on the tragedy.
+Within hours of the shooting, the world's press and media descended on the small Scottish town to report on the tragedy.

-We handled PR for the local hospital, Stirling Royal Infirmary, where the dead and injured were brought.
-Immediately a crisis plan we had prepared months in advance swung into action.
+We were called in to provide crisis management support by Stirling Royal Infirmary, where the dead and injured were brought.
+A crisis plan we had prepared in partnership with the hospital months in advance, was immediately swung into action.

 Within hours we had set up a media centre for the hundreds of journalists, supplying them with everything they needed from refreshments to regular information.

 We organised several briefings a day from doctors and hospital staff to keep them informed about the health of the children who had been shot but were still alive.

 We managed a visit to the hospital by the Queen and Duke of Edinburgh and months later Stirling Royal Infirmary was awarded £1m by the Sun newspaper for its exemplary handling of the incident.